 - many (but not all) think about their time in Diamond Way with gratitude, and say that it was a good, initial start for Dharma practice for them

-- Ole does not establish himself as the sole authority for his students or even as a Buddhist master but Ole invites also other Buddhist teachers like the late Shamar Rinpoche etc.
+- Ole does not establish himself as the sole authority for his students but Ole invites also other Buddhist teachers like the late Shamar Rinpoche etc.

 - Ole accepts when a student leaves him and when the student says he wants to follow another teacher.
 A former student told me that Ole wished him all the best and let him go without grasping or hostility.